Dame Professor Sally Davies

 Dame Sally Davies, Chief Medical Officer for England, talks about her role as a senior government advisor and how it feels to be a woman leader.
 Filmed at the National Portrait Gallery, June 2016.

-This profile was written by Lara Marks with generous input from Sally Davies and Nick Gunning.
+This profile was written by Lara Marks in July 2018 with generous input from Sally Davies and Nick Gunning.

 (1) Interview with Davies by Lara Marks, notes, 1 June 2018.